Smart toy: In popular culture

 Smart toys are a relatively new but growing theme in popular culture, most notably (but not always) in the horror fiction genre.
 Notable examples include the Black Mirror episode "Rachel, Jack and Ashley Too", which features a smart toy modelled after a famous fictional pop idol, the 2022 film M3GAN, which features a smart toy resembling a little girl designed as a "friend" for real children, the 2024 TV series Sunny, which features a domestic assistance robot (homebot), the 1998 film Small Soldiers, in which fictitious company Globotech Industries uses a smart chip to give their toys personality and a life of their own, and 51N3RG.Y (pronounced "Synergy"), a small benevolent robot appearing in Jem and the Holograms.
-While earlier films from the 2000s explored the idea of artificial intelligence used to mimic life, such as AIA in Afraid, the Red and White Queens in the Resident Evil film series or "Simone" (S1M0NE) in Simone, the exploration of such technology in the realm of smart toys is still a growing and fairly recent territory in fiction.
+While earlier films from the 2000s explored the idea of artificial intelligence used to mimic life, such as AIA in Afraid and Edgar in Electric Dreams, the Red and White Queens in the Resident Evil film series or "Simone" (S1M0NE) in Simone, the exploration of such technology in the realm of smart toys is still a growing and fairly recent territory in fiction.